Best Drum Dampeners

 They have released a version for the bass drum recently too.

-Check the size of your drum before purchasing this!
+P.S.
+Check the dimension of your drum rim before purchasing this!

 Best O-Ring for Drum Dampening